 - Student Life

-Hours AttemptedGrade Point Average
+Grade Point Average (GPA)

-37 and above 2.0
+37 and above

-Incompletes, Withdrawals, Repeated Coursework and Transfer Credit Withdrawals and Incompletes are not included in GPA computation.
+Incompletes, Withdrawals, Repeated Coursework and Transfer Credit Withdrawals(W) and Incompletes(I) are not included in GPA computation.
 According to institutional policy, incomplete grades not removed by the student by the end of the following semester (excluding summer session) will revert to an “F”.
 Grades “W” and “I” are considered in determining completion rate and count toward the maximum time frame for completing a program of study.

 You are permitted to repeat courses and only the most recent course grade is counted in the GPA calculation.
 All repeated hours are counted as attempted.
 However, completed hours are counted only once as completed, unless the program requirements make retaking a previously passed course mandatory.
 (Example: an outdated computer course.)

-Transfer credits from other postsecondary institutions will be used to determine quantitative satisfactory academic progress for both completion rate and maximum time frame.
+Transfer credits from other post-secondary institutions will be used to determine quantitative satisfactory academic progress for both completion rate and maximum time frame.

 Once you complete a program successfully, you become eligible for a new time frame if you plan to pursue a second certificate, diploma, or degree.
-Transferable credit hours from the completed program are counted toward the time frame for a new course of study.
+Transferable credit hours from the completed program are counted toward the new time frame for a new course of study.

-To regain aid eligibility, you must achieve the minimum required standards during the warning period: the minimum required cumulative grade point average as listed in Grade Point Average section and a 67% overall completion rate.
+To regain aid eligibility, you must achieve the minimum required standards during the warning period: the minimum required cumulative grade point average as listed in Grade Point Average section, and a 67% overall completion rate.
 If at the end of the financial aid warning period, you are able to re-establish satisfactory academic progress, the warning is lifted.
 Students who fail to regain satisfactory progress during the warning semester are ineligible for aid until their progress is again satisfactory.

 You must give the reasons why you did not make satisfactory progress and why financial aid should not be terminated (examples: extended illness, hospitalization, accident, death of immediate family member).
 Documentation to support the appeal is required.